Xiaohui-Jiang/MedImageViewer/README.md

     plot_heatmap(similarity_matrix, list(feature_dict.keys()))
     ```

     1. Utilize the `extract_image_features` function to compute a feature vector for each image in the `slices` folder.
 Features include RGB mean, RGB variance, HSV mean, HSV variance, edge complexity, and homogeneity.
-    2. Normalize features using Z-score.
+Normalize features using Z-score.
-    3. Employ the `compute_similarity` function to calculate pairwise feature vector similarity and generate a similarity matrix.
+    2. Employ the `compute_similarity` function to calculate pairwise feature vector similarity and generate a similarity matrix.
-    4. Save the similarity matrix as a heatmap using the `plot_heatmap` function.
+    3. Save the similarity matrix as a heatmap using the `plot_heatmap` function.
 A sample image is similarity_heatmap.png in this repository.

 ## Dependencies

 Ensure the following dependencies are installed:

+- numPy
-- NumPy
+- openCV-python
-- OpenCV
+- matplotlib
-- Matplotlib
+- seaborn

 ## Installation